 DFDL Schema Checking

 When the DFDL schema itself contains an error, it implies that the DFDL processor cannot process data because the DFDL schema is not meaningful.
-All conforming DFDL processors MUST detect all Schema Definition Errors and MUST issue an appropriate diagnostic message.
+All conforming DFDL processors MUST detect all Schema Definition Errors and MUST issue appropriate diagnostic messages.
 The behavior of a DFDL processor after a Schema Definition Error is detected is out of scope for this specification.
+There is no centralized listing of the Schema Definition Errors; they are defined throughout this specification.

-When a Schema can be detected statically, that is given only the schema, it is desirable, though not required by the DFDL , that diagnostic messages SHOULD be issued before any data are processed.
+When a Schema Definition Error can be detected statically, that is given only the schema, it is desirable, though not required by the DFDL 1.0 specification, that diagnostic messages SHOULD be issued before any data are processed.
 However, because some representation properties may obtain their values from the data, not all Schema Definition Errors can be detected without reference to data so some Schema Definition Error diagnostics MAY of necessity be issued once data is being processed.

 The expression language included within DFDL is strongly, statically type checkable.
 This means that type checking of expressions MAY be performed statically, that is, without processing data, and implementations are encouraged to perform this checking statically so that Static Type Errors (Schema Definition Errors having to do with type inconsistencies) can be detected before processing data.